InnerSourceCommons/managing-innersource-projects/infrastructure/infrastructure.md

 is familiar to you is because this is based on the [OpenStack software development process](https://docs.openstack.org/infra/manual/developers.html) as detailed in their wiki site.
-I have copied the workflow as this contains the basic pieces also needed for inner source.
+I have copied the workflow as this contains the basic pieces also needed for InnerSource.
 Other communities use a similar approach, although I did not find a nice picture!
 Sorry folks!.
 In addition to this, this is a new figure as I wanted to have it independent of the infrastructure.
 OpenStack uses Git, Gerrit and other tooling for this process, but others are also possible.